some-natalie/some-natalie/_recipes/refried-beans.md

 - 0.25 tsp baking soda
 - 1 tbsp dried oregano
 - 1 tsp cumin
-- 0.5 tsp chipotle chili powder
+- 0.5 tsp chipotle or ancho chili powder
 - about 3 drops of liquid smoke, optional
 - half a white onion, finely chopped
+- half a bell pepper, finely chopped, optional
 - a couple cloves of garlic (about 2 tbsp minced)
 - a couple tablespoons of oil for refrying them at the end (vegetable oil or rendered bacon fat)
 - salt to taste